DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-1-how-do-pupils-learn/autumn-week-1-ect-related-early-career-framework-strands.md

 ## How Pupils Learn

-2.1 Learning involves a lasting change in pupils’ capabilities or understanding.
+2.1 Learning involves a lasting change in pupils' capabilities or understanding.

 2.2 Prior knowledge plays an important role in how pupils learn; committing some key facts to their long-term memory is likely to help pupils learn more complex ideas.